Fort Lauderdale Contractor Services: Frequently Asked Questions

 Contractor licensing in Fort Lauderdale operates on two parallel tracks: state certification and county registration.
 The Florida Department of Business and Professional Regulation (DBPR) issues state-certified licenses that are valid statewide, while Broward County's Construction Licensing Board (BCLB) administers county-registered licenses that apply within Broward's jurisdiction.
 A state-certified General Contractor license, for example, authorizes work across all 67 Florida counties without additional local registration.

 Scope of work drives further differentiation.
 Residential contractor services in Fort Lauderdale carry different threshold requirements than commercial contractor services.
 Work on structures within designated FEMA flood zones — a significant portion of Fort Lauderdale's built environment given the city's roughly 165 miles of inland waterways — triggers additional compliance under the National Flood Insurance Program (NFIP) and must meet Fort Lauderdale flood zone construction requirements.
-Projects touching structures listed on the National Register of Historic Places or within local historic districts are further subject to the City's Historic Preservation Board review, as detailed under historic preservation contractor standards.
+Projects touching structures verified on the National Register of Historic Places or within local historic districts are further subject to the City's Historic Preservation Board review, as detailed under historic preservation contractor standards.

 Trade-specific work — electrical, plumbing, HVAC, and roofing — requires separate specialty licenses.
 A general contractor license does not authorize a licensee to self-perform electrical or plumbing scopes without the appropriate trade certification.
 Fort Lauderdale electrical contractors, plumbing contractors, HVAC contractors, and roofing contractors each hold licenses issued under distinct DBPR or BCLB categories.